 Golf Chats is a website to encourage discussions on various subjects relating to the game of golf.
 I am Mel Sole, Director of Instruction of the Mel Sole Golf School and SAPGA Master Professional.
 I invite you to enter into a discussion on this or any article on the golfchats.com website.
 The input is for the entire subscriber base to learn something new each time!
 Please post your comments below.
 Keep it clean and tasteful.
 We are here to learn from one another!

-I have many students who allow their weight to move over to the outside of the trail foot by allowing a hip “slide”.
-This now affects the way they start the downswing.
+I have many students who allow their weight to move over to the outside of the trail foot by allowing a hip “slide.”
+Unfortunately, this now affects the way they start the downswing.
 They have nothing to push off with.
-Here, Josh Zander explains with the help of a teaching-aid, how to keep this from happening in your swing!
-I think Josh gets into a bit of a Stack and Tilt position at the top of the backswing, that I don’t really like.
-However, that is a lot better than allowing the hip to slide away and get the weight on the outside of the back foot at the top of the backswing.
+Here, Josh Zander explains, with the help of a teaching-aid, how to keep this from happening in your swing!
+I think Josh gets into a bit of a Stack and Tilt position at the top of the backswing, which I don’t really like.
+However, that is a lot better than allowing the hip to slide away and get the weight outside the back foot at the top of the backswing.
 I also like the use of the training aid.
 I have used this in putting, but never in the full swing.
 Great idea.

 How the proper hip turn helps generate power and proper impact in the golf swing.

 Imagine standing inside a barrel.
-On the backswing, the hips stay inside the barrel with the weight still loading onto the back leg.
-You now get into what I like to call a baseball pitchers windup position.
+The hips stay inside the barrel on the backswing, with the weight still loading onto the back leg.
+You now get into what I like to call a baseball pitcher’s windup position.
 He would fall over if he allowed the hips to slide laterally.
 The hips turn!

 Source: Josh Zander